robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

   ![images/assistant-editor.png](images/assistant-editor.png)

-2. In the breadcrump part of the assistant editor, select the first crump, then select `Preview (1)`, then select your storyboard file
+2. In the breadcrumb part of the assistant editor, select the first crump, then select `Preview (1)`, then select your storyboard file

   ![images/breadcrump.png](images/breadcrump.png)